HeylowsVerse/AI-Investment-Insights/README.md

 # AI Investment Insights App

-This repository contains a simple Streamlit application for analyzing investment data for up to three companies.
+This repository contains a simple Streamlit application for analyzing investment data for a single company at a time.
 Users can upload JSON files containing stock price data, news articles, and SEC filings.
 The app applies basic quantitative finance and NLP techniques to generate insights and visualizations.

 ## Running the App